 Variations on Brown Sugar Glazed Carrots

-> To turn these glazed carrots into honey-glazed carrots, replace the ¼ cup of brown sugar with 1 tablespoon of brown sugar and 3 tablespoons of honey.
+Turn these into Crockpot honey-glazed carrots by replacing the ¼ cup of brown sugar with 1 tablespoon of brown sugar and 3 tablespoons of honey.
 You could also use maple syrup if you prefer!

-> Amp up the sweetness (and your daily vegetable serving) by adding sweet potatoes cut into the same size as your carrots.
+Amp up the sweetness (and your daily vegetable serving) by adding sweet potatoes cut into the same size as your carrots.
 Variety is the spice of life!

 I like to use cut-up whole carrots, but you can also use baby carrots or frozen carrots for this recipe.

 Tender perfection is a waiting game!
 Raw carrots tend to need a bit longer than other vegetables to cook in a crockpot, so plan on at least 2½ hours of cook time.
 I cooked mine for 3 hours.

 You can overcook anything in a crockpot!
 To ensure you don’t overcook your carrots, start checking on them at around 2½ hours.
 They should be fork-tender, but they should not fall apart when pierced.

 If you’d prefer to cook your carrots on low, start checking them at 4 hours.
 They may take up to 6 hours to cook through.

 Yes!
 Simply make them as directed, let them cool, then store them in an airtight container in the refrigerator until ready to reheat.
 Reheat in the microwave, in the slow cooker, or in a foil-covered baking dish until warmed through.

 Store leftover crockpot glazed carrots in an airtight container in the refrigerator for up to 5 days.
 Reheat in the microwave, in the crockpot, or in a foil-covered baking dish in a 350°F oven for 10-15 minutes.

 Freeze crockpot glazed carrots in an airtight container or Ziplock bag for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.